-- Fluency in both Arabic and English . - BS degree in Health and Safety or a professional certificate in HSE . - At least 3 years experience as Safety Manager .
+Safety Manager An oil service company is looking for a certified Safety Manager .
+The candidate must have the following requirements : - Fluency in both Arabic and English. - BS degree in Health and Safety or a professional certificate in HSE. - At least 3 years experience as Safety Manager.

-Some of the duties of this post include :
+Some of the duties of this post include:

-- Designing , coordinating , and implementing safety programs and safety training . - Conducting regular internal safety audits to ensure compliance with company rules . - Improving company's health and safety implementation and performance . - Preparing Safety plans and Preparing Safety Procedures . - Preparing Emergency responses .
+- safety training .

+Conducting regular internal safety audits to ensure compliance with - company rules . - Improving company's health and safety implementation and performance. - Preparing Safety plans and Preparing Safety Procedures . - Preparing Emergency responses.

-Interested Candidates are asked to fax their CVs and certificates to : 00967 1 613665.
+Interested Candidates are asked to fax their CVs and certificates to: 00967 1 613665.